I am just an average scientist - title

 Most people spend most of their time at work…

-If most people around you focus on teaching or administration and hate research you will sooner or later tend to focus on teaching or administration as well – or leave the environment.
-If you are working in a very ambitious environment with a lot of technical support, intellectual stimulation and sufficient peer pressure it is probable that you adapt your working behavior.
-Depending on your long-term strategy you should choose your working environment wisely.
+If you are working in a very ambitious environment with a lot of technical support, intellectual stimulation and sufficient peer pressure, it is probable that you adapt your working behavior.
+Depending on your long-term strategy, you should choose your working environment wisely.

-Most young researchers do NOT want to work in a highly ambitious academic environment with seven competitive postdocs. who all work on the same big project and who all want to be the first author on the next Nature paper.
 Consequently, they are going to find a job in an environment which is more appropriate for them.
-For example, if you want to help patients with a specific disease you do not necessarily have to work in a research group which is strongly focused on publishing Nature and Cell papers.
-Maybe it is much better to join a very clinically oriented lab which focusses more on the day-to-day needs of patients.
+For example, if you want to help patients with a specific disease, you do not necessarily have to work in a research group which is strongly focused on publishing Nature and Cell papers.
+Maybe it is much better to join a very clinically oriented lab which focuses more on the day-to-day needs of patients.

 Decide whether you love to solve scientific riddles or enjoy building complex instruments, whether you love writing texts and/or manage a team.
-Finally, some jobs are better suited than others for your personal combination of a successful career and a healthy family life.

 These are important choices which have to be made consciously to avoid feelings of inferiority and to pursue a career you enjoy.